suryasreddy/Customer-Segmentation-Analysis/README.md

 #### Insights
-Average Transaction Amounts: Range between $250 to $400 across all age groups.
+- **Transaction Amounts**: Average spending ranges from **$250 to $400** across all age groups.
-Gender Comparison: Both genders display similar spending patterns across age groups, with slight fluctuations where in some age groups males spend marginally more than females, and vice versa.
-Spending habits are consistent across age groups, suggesting uniform purchasing power and behavior from ages 18 to 65+.
-Minor gender differences in spending imply that gender-specific marketing might not be as critical as age-inclusive strategies.
-These findings support marketing initiatives that target a broad demographic spectrum without heavy emphasis on age or gender distinctions.
+- **Gender Spending Patterns**: Similar spending patterns between genders, with marginal differences in some age groups.
+- **Consistency in Spending**: Uniform spending behavior observed from ages 18 to 65+, indicating consistent purchasing power.

 ### 3. Which product categories are the most popular, and how do they vary by customer demographics?